 Ideally we can become living demonstrations of the transformed life that Jesus Christ offers us.
 We may live as a light in the dark world around us.
 All Christians are capable of being the salt of preservation in an otherwise putrefying society .
 Instead too many turn into a part of the world system out of which they have been taken.

 I hear numerous Christians complain about the decaying of our society, and the fact that no one seems to possess character any more.
-However, before we confront our society, we need to look in the mirror and see the changes that still have to take place in our own lives.
+However, before we confront our society, we need to look in the mirror that James tells us about and see the changes that still have to take place in our own lives.
 We cannot make the world change, but we can live out the changed life the Lord has made possible for us by the cross.

-We believers have to take away the excuse that many unbelievers give for their not taking the message of the cross seriously.
-That reason is that the Church is full of hypocrites.
+We believers have to take away the excuse that many unbelievers give us for not taking the message of the cross seriously.
+That reason, which I just heard from someone recently, is that the Church is full of hypocrites.

 It was A. B. Simpson who wrote: "The chief danger of the Church today is that it is trying to get on the same side as the world, instead of turning the world upside down.
 Our Master expects us to accomplish results, even if they bring opposition and conflict.
 Anything is better than compromise, apathy, and paralysis.
 God, give to us an intense cry for the old-time power of the Gospel and the Holy Ghost."

 It has been said that: "The world has yet to see what God can do with a man fully consecrated to Him."
 It is my prayer that a few good men and women will step up and take that challenge.
 Our culture, here in America, and around the world, is in serious need of revival.
 May we who care about these things be the change that we hope to see occur.